April 04, 2020

 • payment confirmation of the FINA advance fee (the amount depends on the total outstanding receivable being enforced).

-Although it is not necessary for a foreign person who wants to enforce the European enforcement order to hire an attorney in the Republic of Croatia, it is certainly advisable in order to carry out the enforcement procedure as quickly and easily as possible.
-In such case, a foreign person may, by special power of attorney, authorize the attorney to initiate enforcement proceedings on his behalf, in which case the power of attorney specifically issued for that purpose, should also have to be submitted.
+Although it is not necessary for a foreign person who wants to enforce the European enforcement order to hire an attorney in the Croatia, it is certainly advisable in order to carry out the enforcement procedure as quickly and easily as possible.
+In such case, a foreign person may, by special power of attorney, authorize the attorney to initiate enforcement proceedings on his behalf.
+In this case the power of attorney specifically issued for that purpose, should also have to be submitted.

 info@odvjetnik-bistrovic.hr